history

 history (countable and uncountable, plural histories)

-The aggregate of past events.
+The aggregate of past events, both unrecorded and recorded.

 The empirical study of past events, as distinct from literature, myth, or scripture; the assessment of notable events.